2018 California Wildfire Costs To Exceed $9 Billion

 These numbers alone are quite shocking, but industry data provider CoreLogic estimates that the total losses could be even higher.
 It estimates that both fires could result in losses ranging from $15 billion to $19 billion.
 The damages for the Camp Fire alone were estimated to be between $11 billion to $13 billion.

-The insurers with the highest exposures in these fire areas include State Farm, Farmers Insurance, Allstate, Liberty Mutual, Auto Club and CSAA.
-Farmers expects more than $2 billion in claims.
+The insurers with the highest exposures in these fire areas include State Farm, Farmers Insurance, Allstate, Liberty Mutual, Auto Club, and CSAA.
+Farmers expect more than $2 billion in claims.
 It has already received more than 9,000 claims from both fires.
 The company claims it is in a good position to compensate homeowners for the damages they incurred.
 A large percentage of those claims will be paid by reinsurers.
 The net result after taxes and reinsurance will be $159 million.

 To compensate insured homeowners who lost their homes in the Camp Fire, State Farm has already paid more than $77 million in claims.
 For the Woolsey Fire, State Farm has paid $25 million in claims.
 On top of that, the insurer has paid $6.7 million in auto claims.